Code-Institute-Submissions/handcrafted-heart/README.md

 * the database
 * [Balsamiq](https://balsamiq.com/) to create my wireframes as a part of the design process, with a simple yet goodlooking result.
 * [Responsinator](http://www.responsinator.com/) was used to check the responsiveness of the page, and also [Responsivedesign](http://ami.responsivedesign.is/) for this.
+* [Stripe](https://stripe.com/en-se) was used as the payment platform to validate and accept credit card payments in a secure way.
+* [AWS S3 Bucket]() to store images that was entered into the database.
+*
+*

 ## Information Architecture
 * The database structure..